 A wide array of activities could cause a screen to turn on, such as a legitimate notification from an app you use.
 However, if you can’t connect it to a specific device activity, look closer for the other signs of spyware documented in this article.

 5. Photos, Videos, or Audio Files You Didn’t Create

 Another sign that someone is potentially watching or listening to you through your smartphone is photo, video, or audio files saved on your device or in your cloud storage that you didn’t create.
-In some cases, you might notice the files if you’re viewing your storage.
-In others, the issue might not end up apparent until you’re getting a low storage warning.

 6. Higher Data Usage